 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport – which usually carry less of an environmental impact, support small local operators and are heaps more fun.

 Depending on which trip you're on while in Canada, you may find yourself travelling by:

 Find your sea legs and enjoy a mode of transport that offers scenic views and a dose of fresh air.
-A ferry ride in Canada is a fun way to get acquainted with the coast.
+A ferry ride to Vancouver Island is the ideal way to get acquainted with the west coast.